odhyp/HR-Manager/README.md

 # Welcome to HRM

-HRM (Human Resource Manager) is my Python project that assists with my daily office work in human resources.
-HRM helps reduce work-time for certain repetitive tasks through automation
+HRM (Human Resource Manager) is my Python project that supports my daily office HR tasks.
+It effectively reduces work time by automating specific repetitive tasks such as downloading reports, cleaning data, and formatting data into print-out ready reports.
+This automation streamlines these processes, allowing me to concentrate on strategic HR initiatives and other essential responsibilities.